 Everything you need to know about SEO, delivered every Thursday.

 Google's using a machine learning technology called RankBrain to help deliver its search results.
-Here's what's we know about it so far.
+Here's what's we know about it.

-Yesterday, news emerged that Google was using a machine-learning artificial intelligence system called “RankBrain” to help sort through its search results.
+Google uses a machine-learning artificial intelligence system called “RankBrain” to help sort through its search results.
 Wondering how that works and fits in with Google’s overall ranking system?
 Here’s what we know about RankBrain.

 The information covered below comes from three original sources and has been updated over time, with notes where updates have happened.
 Here are those sources: